AliceO2Group/AliceO2/Utilities/MCStepLogger/README.md

+### NOTE: The MCStepLogger has moved to https://github.com/AliceO2Group/VMCStepLogger.git

 ## MCStepLogger

 Detailed debug information about stepping can be directed to standard output using the `LD_PRELOAD` env variable, which "injects" a